Islamic clothing: France

+Germany

+An administrative court in Munich has prohibited a Muslim student from wearing a facial veil in class."
+Although Germany does not have an official ban on the hijab, according to the nation's highest courts federal states have permission to ban Muslim state employees wearing clothing they deem inappropriate.
+This rule leaves flexibility for German legislators to essentially make their own rules concerning clothing/dress in the country.

 Latvia

 In 2015 Latvia started debates to forbid face-covering clothing with proposed fines up to 150 euro for covering face in public and up to 350 euro for forcing someone to cover face in public.
 Government of Latvia agreed on the law only in 2017, and forwarded it to Saeima for final confirmation.
-Since 2018 process hasn't moved forward and law isn't confirmed and operational yet.
+Since 2018 process has not moved forward and law is not confirmed and operational yet.
 There are almost no women in Latvia who cover their face and many have pointed out that such law would be redundant.

 Netherlands

 The Dutch government parliament in January 2012 enacted a ban on face-covering clothing, popularly described as the "burqa ban".
 Offenders can be fined up to 390 euro.
 The prohibition does not apply to face covering that is necessary for the health, safety or the exercise of a profession or practicing a sport.
 Excluded from the ban are also events such as Sinterklaas, Carnival, Halloween or when a mayor granted an exemption for a particular event.
 Also excluded from prohibition are places and buildings intended for religious purposes.
 The prohibition does not apply to passengers in airplanes and airports who are traveling through the Netherlands to their final destination.